-In discussing programs that pay for or provide financial assistance for nursing home care, it is important to mention a type of program whose objective is to prevent the unnecessary placement of individuals in nursing homes / convalescent care homes.
-As nursing homes are the most expensive form of caring for the elderly, many states and organizations provide assistance to individuals who require nursing home level care but prefer to remain living outside of nursing homes.
+In discussing programs that pay for or provide financial assistance for nursing home care, it is important to mention a type of program whose objective is to prevent the unnecessary placement of individuals in nursing homes.
+As nursing homes are the most expensive form of senior care, many states and organizations provide assistance to individuals who require nursing home level care but prefer to remain living outside of nursing homes.
 We have organized this article into two groups: programs that help pay for nursing home care and programs that can help prevent nursing home placement.
-Alternatively, one can simply search our database of nursing home diversion programs.

 The benefits that Medicare, also known as Original Medicare, offers toward the cost of nursing home care are limited.
 Medicare is not intended to provide a long term care solution.
 Rather, it is designed for those who need skilled nursing care for a limited time.
 Note that some people refer to short-term nursing home care as convalescent care.
 Medicare will pay for twenty days of care at 100% of the cost.
 For the eighty days following, Medicare requires care recipients to pay a portion of the daily cost.
-As of 2019, the daily co-payment is $170.50.
+As of 2020, the daily co-payment is $185.50.
 For those who subscribe to a Medicare Supplemental Insurance plan, the secondary insurance will pay the remaining cost for the last eighty days of coverage.
 Neither Medicare nor Medicare Supplemental Insurance will pay for nursing home care after the 100-day maximum is reached.
 A minor exception to this rule exists, when the nursing home doubles as a psychiatric hospital and the individual is in residence for a psychiatric condition.
-In this situation, Medicare increases assistance for up to 190 days.

 Further limiting Medicare’s coverage is the policy that one must have been hospitalized a minimum of 3 days, and within 30 days following hospital discharge, requires skilled nursing care for the same injury / illness that required hospitalization.
 Furthermore, skilled nursing / convalescent care is only for those recovering from an illness or injury, not for those with an irreversible long term or chronic condition.
 For example, a person who requires care to recover from a hip injury will be covered while a person suffering from Alzheimer’s who requires nursing home care, will likely not be covered.
 As with many things Medicare related, there is a partial exception to this rule for individuals who live in states that offer Medicare PACE Programs.
 One can read about Medicare PACE here.